macg4dave/check_vpn_rust/README.md

 This repository contains a small Rust utility that checks if a VPN appears to be lost by checking the public ISP reported by ip-api.com.
 If the ISP matches a configured value (the ISP used when VPN is lost), the program runs an action such as rebooting or reconnecting the VPN.

-This is a port of an existing `check_vpn.sh` script to Rust so you get a single compiled binary and better control over logging and flags.

 Build

 You need Rust and cargo installed.
 Then: